pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display.rst

   See :ref:`Direct Drawing`.

+* **Avionics drawing** (X-Plane 12+) allows you to draw directly onto avionics device screens.

+  Similar to Direct Drawing, you register a callback with :py:func:`registerAvionicsCallbacksEx` and specify which device to draw on, and whether to draw before or after X-Plane draws.

+  See :ref:`Avionics Drawing`.

 * **Window drawing** provides slightly higher level functionality.
 With window drawing you create a window with :py:func:`createWindowEx` that takes up a portion of the screen.
 Window